Early voting for Washoe County residents comes to TMCC, and a candidate forum helped students become informed.

 In your request, please provide the following details:

-Part-time Faculty: Please contact Academic Support Center.
+Part-time Faculty: please contact the Academic Support Center for more information.

 Major duties of part-time faculty include course preparation, teaching, student evaluation, and submitting reports as required by immediate supervisors or representatives of other departments.
 Your job responsibilities also include the following: